elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/variables.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, by declaring the variable equals the new value.
-A declaration of a const on a variable does not have this capability, because it is a constant value.</div>
+A const declaration on a variable does not have this capability because it is a constant value.</div>
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />